 In December, the students plan to distribute blankets and warm clothing along with food to help the homeless through the winter.

-It is encouraging to see Muslim youth take a leading role in helping make their community a better place for everyone.Help IlmFeed publish more stories like this.
+It is encouraging to see Muslim youth take a leading role in helping make their community a better place for everyone.This Ramadan, help us provide clean and safe water to the people of Gaza.